yufeiminds/blog.thxminds.com/resume.md

 ### [Docloud Project](http://139.196.37.224/docloud/)

-1. Develop a simple web framework base on flask, named Luna.
+1. Develop a simple web framework base on Flask, named Luna.
 2. A simple document converter APP Demo.
 3. A simple SSO (Token Server).
-4. Build as desktop software use NW.js.
+4. Build as desktop software using NW.js.
-5. And others are developing.

 ### [Wei XinYong](http://139.196.37.224:8000/)

 1. A site for holding a mathematics model.
-2. Data visualization use Echarts.
+2. Data visualization using Echarts.

 ### ELE.ME BD Web/Mobile

-1. develop apis for restaurant center in SOA practice.
+1. Develop the apis for restaurant center with SOA practice.
 2. CI for documentation.
-3. REPL for developer.
+3. REPL debuging tools for developer.

 ### Chantrans Social Segment Target

-1. Fetch data from Sina Weibo real time.
+1. Fetching data from Sina Weibo real time.
 2. Clustering the social relationship network with authorization.
-3. Load and render Demo.
+3. Loading and rendering Demo.

 ### Chantrans Key Opinion Leader

 1. Fetch data for special domain from Sina Weibo.
-2. Caculate the rank of iefluence.
+2. Caculate the rank of influence.
-3. Get the key opinion leader and return to demo.
+3. Get the Key Opinion Leader and return to demo.